eluum/eluum.github.io/_posts/2023-04-09-a-critical-look-at-matlab-arrays.md

      3     5     6
 ```
+>if cell elements are different types strange conversions may occur!

-Or, perhaps more usefully, pass arguments to functions.
-(Here we are adding up values by inputting a matrix and the string 'all' to specify which elements should be summed)
+or, perhaps more usefully, pass arguments to functions.
+Here we are adding up values by inputting a matrix and the string 'all' to specify which elements should be summed.

 ```matlab
 arguments = {[1, 2 ; 3, 4 ; 5, 6], 'all'}